Complaints about Violations of Policy or Other Wrongdoing; Participation in Institute Complaint Resolution Processes

 Retaliation may occur even where there is no finding of a policy or other violation.

-MIT encourages open reporting to a supervisor, to the Committee on Discipline for student misconduct, or to one of the offices listed in this Reporting Options page.
+MIT encourages reporting of any perceived retaliation to a supervisor, to the Committee on Discipline for student misconduct, or to one of the offices listed in this Reporting Options page.
 Individuals who prefer to report anonymously may do so through the Campus-based hotline or the Lincoln Laboratory hotline.
+Workplace concerns about retaliation or harassment may also be directed to the Institute Discrimination and Harassment Response office (for concerns that involve a protected status such as sex or race) or to the Human Resources office (for concerns not involving a protected status).
+See Section 9.8 Complaint Resolution.